KDE/digikam-doc/getting_started.rst

 .. figure:: images/index_getting_started.webp
     :alt:

-This section give an overview getting started with digiKam.
+This section provides an overview of getting started with digiKam.

 .. toctree::
    :maxdepth: 2